 Your application for benefits should include a completed Employer’s Confirmation Form (OCF-2).
 This document includes information about your weekly income, including tips, salary, and other compensation.

 You must inform your insurance carrier of your accident and injuries within seven days of the incident.
 You must submit a completed application for benefits within 30 days of receipt.
 A failure to meet these deadlines could disqualify you for full payment of the benefits owed to you.

-Learn more about what you can expect from accident benefits by scheduling a free case consultation with Preszler Law in Ontario.
-Call our offices at 1-800-JUSTICE® or fill out our online case evaluation form.
+Learn more about what you can expect from accident benefits by scheduling a free case consultation with Preszler Injury Lawyers in Ontario.
+Call our offices at 1-800-JUSTICE or fill out our online case evaluation form.